 The recoverable amount of the CGU in the Software Business is determined based on VIU calculations.
 The key assumptions for the recoverable amount are the underlying cash flow projections, revenue growth rate and discount rate used.
 These calculations use cash flow projections based on financial budgets approved by management covering a five-year period.
 Revenue growth rate is based on past performance, current industry trends and management expectation of market development.
-Cash flows beyond the five-year period are extrapolated using a steady growth rate of 3% (2020: 3%).
-The cash flows are discounted using a discount rate of 25.03% (2020: 24.59%).
+Cash flows beyond the five-year period are extrapolated using a steady growth rate of 3% (2021: 3%).
+The cash flows are discounted using a discount rate of 24.84% (2021: 25.03%).
 The discount rates used are pre-tax and reflect specific risks relating to the relevant segments.

-Based on the valuation prepared by Valplus, the recoverable amount was lower than the carrying amount of the CGU in the Software Business, an impairment loss of approximately RMB991,000 (2020: RMB7,815,000) was recognised in respect of the software patents for the year ended 31 December 2021.
+Based on the valuation prepared by Valplus, the recoverable amount was higher than (2021: lower than) the carrying amount of the CGU in the Software Business, and no impairment loss (2021: RMB991,000) was recognised in respect of the software patents for the year ended 31 December 2022.